tomtouma/starter-hugo-academic/content/authors/admin/_index.md

 - Artificial Intelligence

 # Education to show in About widget
-education:
+#education:
-  courses:
+  #courses:
-  - #course: PhD in Artificial Intelligence
+  #- course: PhD in Artificial Intelligence
     #institution: Stanford University
     #year: 2012
   - course: M.Eng in Robotics and Mechatronics (with Distinction)